Summer Research-Early Identification Program

-- Applicants must be in good academic standing with a GPA of 3.0 or better and:
+- Be in good academic standing with a GPA of 3.0 or better.

 - Have completed at least two semesters and have at least one semester remaining of their undergraduate education by the start of the summer program.

-- Be a documented US citizen or non–citizen national or permanent resident in possession of an alien registration receipt card (I–551) or other legal document of such status.
-International citizens studying in the United States with an F–1 visa are not eligible for the SR–EIP.
+- Be a documented U.S. citizen or non-citizen national, or permanent resident in possession of an alien registration receipt card (I-551) or another legal document of such status at the time of application.
+International citizens studying in the United States with an F-1 Visa are not eligible for the SR-EIP.
 Individuals seeking asylum or refugees are not eligible.